-- Symptomatology: - CNS symptoms: - In one study, 24.8% of cases (dizziness and headache).36 In another study of 221 patients at a single center in China, 5% cases had AIS.
-0.5% CVST and 0.5% ICH.37 Ischemic and hemorrhagic strokes. impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
+- Symptomatology: - CNS symptoms: - Stroke: New!
+A case series of 5 COVID-19+ patients younger than 50 years old presenting to Mount Sinai Hospital in NYC over a two-week period was published in NEJM.
+4/5 were males, age range was 33-49 and admission NIHSS range was 13-23.
+All 5 had large vessel occlusions (MCA, ICA, PCA territories).
+3/5 had cardiovascular comorbidities (DM, HTN, HLP and one had a prior mild stroke).
+3/5 had symptoms consistent with COVID-19.
+Only one presented within the IV-tPA window and received thrombolytic.
+3/5 had clot retrieval and one of them also had a stent placed in the MCA.
+2/5 were treated with aspirin, one of them went from craniectomy, the patient who received the stent was placed on dual antiplatelet and the remaining 2 were anticoagulated with full-dose apixaban. one patient was discharged home.
+2 to rehab and the remaining 2 are still hospitalized at this time.38 - In one study, 24.8% of cases (dizziness and headache).39 In another study of 221 patients at a single center in China, 5% cases had AIS, 0.5% CVST and 0.5% ICH.40 Ischemic and hemorrhagic strokes, impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
 A case series from Careggi Hospital in Florence, Italy, mentions that out of 19 cases with LVO acute ischemic strokes, 10 had suspicious respiratory symptoms and 4 (21%) were found to be positive for SARS-CoV2.
-Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.38 - A group from China reported three cases of ischemic stroke involving various territories associated with positive antiphospholipid antibodies, raising the possibility of a role for COVID19-infection related antiphospholipid in the pathomechanism of svndrome COVID-19 related thrombotic episodes.
-However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined.39 - Another series from Italy reported 4 cases with ischemic strokes and 2 cases with hemorrhagic strokes.
+Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.41 A group from China reported three cases of ischemic stroke involving various territories associated with positive antiphospholipid antibodies, raising the possibility of a role for COVID19-infection related antiphospholipid syndrome in the pathomechanism of COVID-19 related thrombotic episodes.
+However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined.42 Another series from Italy reported 4 cases with ischemic strokes and 2 cases with hemorrhagic strokes.
 5/6 patients had severe COVID pneumonia, while 4/6 patients had disturbed coagulation tests.
-Poor outcome was noted in the majority of patients as 4/6 patients died, 1 patient was still in coma and 1 patient had severe neurological disability (mRS 4).40
+Poor outcome was noted in the majority of patients as 4/6 patients died, 1 patient was still in coma and 1 patient had severe neurological disability (mRS 4).43